Beyza-Cinar/Preprocessing-DiaData/Code/README.md

 15. **ShanghaiT1D**: Zhu, Jinhao (2022).
 Diabetes Datasets-ShanghaiT1DM and ShanghaiT2DM. figshare.
 Dataset. https://doi.org/10.6084/m9.figshare.20444397.v3

 17. **T1GDUJA**: Gaitán Guerrero, J. F., López Ruiz, J. L., Martínez Cruz, C., & Espinilla Estévez, M. (2024).
 T1GDUJA: Glucose dataset of a patient with type 1 diabetes mellitus [Data set].
 In IEEE Internet of Things Journal.
 Zenodo. https://doi.org/10.5281/zenodo.11284018

-## Code Organization

-The code is organized as follows:

-- datasets for T1D.zip: Contains the integrated dataset.
-If restricted datasets are downloaded, they should be stored in this folder under datasets for T1D/granada or datasets for T1D/DiaTrend.
-The integrated dataset can be downloaded from https://www.kaggle.com/datasets/beyzacinar22/diadata,
-- data_intergation.py: Contains the functions to read and integrate the single datasets.
-If necessary, the paths to the datasets should be changed here.
-- Data_Exploration.ipynb: Contains example code to read the required funtions.
-Provides statistical analysis of the dataset.